AkinNetwork/FigSass/README.md

 1. Use the fig directory for input files.
 2. Export the SCSS files to custom_output/scss/.

-## CPU Effort estimator for one execution.
+## CPU Effort estimator for one execution

 ### Detailed Steps for ach Execution